 const c = await fetch(api3); // 5s

-How to spot it: Client waits forever, then everything arrives at once (no progressive display).
+How to spot it: the client waits, then everything arrives at once with no progressive display; large responses fail with a 413.

 6. Cold start eats several seconds

-Edge first-invocation cold start can spend 2-5s on init, leaving only ~25s for your business logic.
+First-invocation cold start can spend 2-5s on init (bundle eval, KV/secret hydration), leaving less of the 25-second first-byte window for your logic.

-How to spot it: First request slow, subsequent fast.
+How to spot it: the first request after idle is slow; immediate follow-ups are fast.

 Shortest path to fix

-// Vercel: this line at the top = edge
+// Vercel: this line at the top of the route file = edge runtime

 export const runtime = 'edge';

-Step 2: Don’t put it on edge if you don’t have to
+Step 2: Do not put it on edge unless you have a reason to

 export const config = { runtime: 'nodejs', maxDuration: 60 };